jnielsen85/project0-tictactoe/readme.md

-I've a new found appreciation for the idea that software is never finished, which is certainly the case here.
-Functionality that has been started but not finished includes the ability to select your own avatars and input a players name.

-Game Site:
+# TIC - TAC - TOE

+A "Retro" TTT Game and My first project as part of GA's Software Engineering Immersive.

+## Built With
+* Javascript
+* Jquery
+* HTML
+* CSS

+## Features
+A local two player, 80s / Retro inspired TTT Game.
+Intended for implementation but not (yet) realised was the ability to select to avatars and set player names.

+HTML was kept to a mimimum.
+A place for everything and everything in it's place i.e. CSS only in CSS File and JS only in JS.
+As this was a first foray into application development I deliberately experimented with different ways of doing things.
+Jquery and Vanilla JS functions are occassionally blended, so too is there a mix of longform, ternary, aarow functions etc.  The experimentation (i.e. chopping and changing) served an educational purpose, though is also an endorsement for the use of psuedocode and better planning.

+Animations and transitions such as the 'win notification pop up' and the index page animation were achieved through manipulating CSS with JS (for e.g. display: none to inline etc  or visibility: hidden to visible).
+This coupled with the possibly gratutious use of divs means the website is not particularly accessible for those with visual impairments a concept we addressed later in the course.

+One of the biggest difficulties faced came from where I least expected it.
+The CSS styling required to create retro, 8bit asthetic with buttons and borders.

+## Live Game:
 https://jnielsen85.github.io/project0-tictactoe/index.html

-Languages Used:
-HTML
-CSS
-JavaScript
-jQuery

-Project:
-Setting up the HTML for the page was the first step, and was done almost entirely using divs.
-I tried to keep the HTML to a minimum.
-There is very little to no styling in the html files.
-All animations and functionality are contained in the JS and CSS files.
-Images for token selection (coming in V3) were applied through CSS.
-ID's and Classes were used heavily.

-Many of my variables were initially local and later changed to global as the code became more complex.
-Likewise, as the code progressed, Jquery and vanilla JS were occasionally blended.
-So too is there a mix of long form, ternary, arrow functions, etc.  Though most of these were re-written as long form (easier to understand when tweaking code).

-While the chopping and changing served a purpose from an educational perspective, it was not the most efficient approach and an endorsement for a more methodical approach to planning and use of psuedo code.

-Animations:
-Animations and transitions, including the 'win notification pop up' and the index page animation were achieved through css and JS by through a mix of delays, adding classes and updating style properties (for e.g. display none to inline.  or visibility hidden to visible)

-e.g.
-$(#block_0)
-.delay(5600)
-.queue(function (next) {
-$(this).css('display', 'inline');
-next();
-});

-Buttons (reset and start):
-HTML buttons were not used but instead divs styled (8bit retro style) in CSS.  e.g. .resetDiv and .reset and ::before and ::after properties.